How do you calculate metal weight?

 Weight calculation formula

-Unit Conversion Guide
+Unit Conversion Guide3

 Here's a practical conversion table I use daily: